pcda17/pcda17.github.io/using_github.md

-When it's done you'll see a log of past project edits.
+When it's done you'll see a log of past edits.

 ![](img/GitHub_gui_04.png)

-Click 'No Uncommitted Changes' at the top to see the interface you'll spend most of your time in.
+Click 'No Uncommitted Changes' at the top to see the interface you'll spend most of your time with.
 Since we haven't made any changes yet, everything is blank.

 ![](img/GitHub_gui_05.png)